Duty Free stores at Charles de Gaulle airport allow Duty Free & Tax free purchases depending on your final destination.

 ■ 16 litres of beer.

 On leaving France/EU the value and quantity of the sold products are not limited per person.

 You should however bear in mind that these goods may be subject to duty free and tax free allowances in your non-EU country of destination.

 Articles bought at the airport beyond the security checkpoints (including spirits, perfume and other liquids) are exempt from the 100 ml. liquid rule.

 You will receive your goods in a sealed bag, which must remain sealed until your final destination.

-Please remember to get receipts for your purchases as some airports may require documentation, even though the goods are sealed.
+Please remember to get receipts for your purchases as some airports may require documentation.

 When traveling to an international destination with a connection, buy your duty-free liquid items on the last leg of your trip.